julian7/redact/README.md

 # Redact, data encryptor in git

+**PLEASE NOTE**: this project is still under heavy development, and not suitable for normal use.
+Also, most of the features described here are still don't exist.

 Redact allows you to store sensitive data in a git repository by encrypting / decrypting it on-the-fly.

 The project is very similar to [git-crypt](https://github.com/AGWA/git-crypt), [transcrypt](https://github.com/elasticdog/transcrypt), and [git-secret](https://github.com/sobolevn/git-secret).